Junior Burgos: International

 Burgos is a member of El Salvador's national team.
 He made his international debut on 30 August 2014 vs Dominican Republic, where he assisted on the 2–0 win.
+Burgos a member of the 2009 World Cup qualifier roster that saw him feature in the Hexagonal stage vs United States, Panama and Costa Rica becoming the youngest member of the National team to be rostered in their road to the 2010 South Africa World Cup.

-In September 2014, Burgos was named to the UNCAF cup 21 men roster, making his official international debut on all competitions in the 1–0 win over Honduras.
+In September 2014, Burgos was named to the UNCAF cup 21 men roster, where he featured in the 1–0 win over Honduras.

-Burgos first got called in to represent his country prior to the country's September 2010 friendlies versus Honduras and Guatemala, and was previously invited to the El Salvador camp prior to a 2009 friendly versus Peru and World Cup qualifiers versus the United States and Costa Rica.
+Burgos featured in two CONCACAF Gold Cups in 2015 and 2017, El Salvador would go on to the quarterfinal stage Vs the United States after defeating Curacao and Jamaica.

+Burgos went on to represent his country in 32 international games including games vs Brazil, Spain, Argentina, Colombia, Chile and Ivory Coast.
+His last international game was Vs Iceland in a 1-0 win in 2020.